AnguHashBlog/httpclient-only/README.md

 };
 ```

-- In Angular we use `interfaces` that can be generated using the Angular CLI:
+- In Angular when defining models, we use `interfaces` that can be generated using the Angular CLI:
 ```
 ng g i
 ```

-all `interfaces` are usually consolidated and kept in the `models` folder, they are not called `types`.
-Can you guess in which other JS Framework they are called types? 😉
+all `interfaces` are usually consolidated and kept in the `models` folder, they are not defined as `types`.
+Can you guess in which other JS Framework they are defined as types? 😉
 - Using a `service` is a better approach than making the http calls directly in the component.

 ## Styling & Theming